Mnlohani/Freiheit/README.md

   - Reading product expiry date

 - **Facing obstacles in street**: To assist people while walking, the system informs them of the distance to objects ahead.
 This distance prediction is done in two ways:

   - Using information from large language multimodal models.
   - Using a Neural Network named DistanceNN, based on the DINOV2 architecture.
 DistanceNN was trained with a small dataset of images showing a chair at distances from 40cm to 400cm, with 5cm intervals.
-The model achieved an average error of 6.7cm on the test set within this range.
+The model achieved an % error of (shown in results/distanceNN/03_Evaluation_plot_with_range.jpeg)

+    - 4.9% in 40-100cm
+    - 3.5% in 100-200cm
+    - 5.9% in 200-300cm
+    - 3.0% in 300-400cm

     While the model performed well in testing, it needs improvement for everyday use by training on a larger dataset.
-    Because of this, there are two separate files for running the app in the two ways mentioned (explained in the "How to Use" section). **Currently, users are encouraged to use the first method (inferences from the large language model only)**.
+    Because of this, there are two separate files for running the app in the two ways mentioned (explained in the "How to Use" section).

+  **Currently, users are encouraged to use the first method (inferences from the large language model only with llm_app.py)**.

-**The user gets response both in text and audio in the desired language.**
+- The user gets response both in text and audio in the desired language.

 ## How to use it